mreza0100/mamzi.net.github.io/pages/universe/causality.md

 > [1P28](https://ethica.bc.edu/#/element/1P28): Every individual thing, or everything which is finite and has a conditioned existence, cannot exist or be conditioned to act, unless it be conditioned for existence and action by a cause other than itself, which also is finite, and has a conditioned existence; and likewise this cause cannot in its turn exist, or be conditioned to act, unless it be conditioned for existence and action by another cause, which also is finite, and has a conditioned existence, and so on to infinity.

-- Finite thing: Something that is not self caused, it caused by external causes. infinite thing = substance = god
+- Finite thing: Something that is not self caused, it caused by external causes. infinite thing = substance = matter = nature = God.
-- Conditioned existence: Something that is not self existent, it exists because of external causes.
+- Conditioned existence: Something that is not self existent, it exists because of external causes, like the motion of a domino, and the finite thing that pushed it.

 He says that everything that is finite and has a conditioned existence cannot exist or act unless it is conditioned by a cause other than itself, which is also finite and has a conditioned existence.
 And this cause cannot exist or act unless it is conditioned by another cause, and so on to infinity.

+In the context of dominos, the domino cannot fall unless it is pushed by another domino, and that domino cannot fall unless it is pushed by another domino, and so on to infinity.

 ### Relationships between causes and effects

+- 1 to 1 causality - linear causality

-- A single cause can lead to a single effect -> 1 to 1.
+     - A single cause can lead to a single effect.

           - Cause: One domino is pushed
           - Effect: It hits the next domino and falls
           - The cause is definite and the effect is necessary, the next domino has no choice but to fall.

+- 1 to many causality - branching causality

-- A single cause can lead to multiple effects -> 1 to many
+     - A single cause can lead to multiple effects.

           - Cause: pushing a domino which heats multiple dominoes
           - Effects: The domino that was pushed falls and all the other dominoes fall
           - The cause is definite and the effects are necessary, all the dominoes have no choice but to fall.

+- Many to 1 - diverging causality

-- Multiple causes can lead to a single effect. -> many to 1
+     - Multiple causes can lead to multiple effects.

-     - Cause: Many dominoes are pushed, and they all heat the last domino at the same time from different directions
+          - Cause: Many dominoes are pushed, and they all heat each other at the same time
-     - Effect: The last domino falls because of all the other dominoes pushing it
+          - Effects: All the dominoes connected to each other affect each other
-     - The causes are definite and the effect is necessary, the last domino has no choice but to fall.
+          - The causes are definite and the effects are necessary, all the dominoes have no choice but to fall.

+- Many to many - Complex network causality

-- Multiple causes can lead to multiple effects. -> many to many
+     - Multiple causes can lead to multiple effects.

           - Cause: Many dominoes are pushed, and they all heat each other at the same time
           - Effects: All the dominoes connected to each other affect each other
           - The causes are definite and the effects are necessary, all the dominoes have no choice but to fall.

 ### The interfaces and cross attribute causality